Kong/docs.konghq.com/app/_hub/kong-inc/session/index.md

 presence of the URL query param specified, and likewise when `logout_post_arg` is set, it checks the presence of the specified variable in the request body.
 Allowed HTTP verbs are `GET`, `DELETE`, and `POST`.
-When there is a session present and the incoming request is a logout request, the Session plugin returns a 200 before continuing in the plugin run loop, and the request does not continue to the upstream.
+When there is a session present and the incoming request is a logout request, the Kong Session plugin returns a 200 before continuing in the plugin run loop, and the request does not continue to the upstream.